Tony Jaros

 Jaros went to Edison High School in Northeast Minneapolis, and later owned a well-known bar in that neighborhood that bears his name to this day.
-Tony Jaros' River Garden bar is home of the "Greenie" a very strong lime-flavored drink made with vodka.
-The bar has several photos of Jaros, as well as one of his last NBA Pension checks, framed on the wall.
+Tony Jaros' River Garden bar is home of the "Greenie," a very strong lime-flavored drink made with vodka.
+The drink was invented more than 50 years ago, and was originally sold informally at softball games by Jaros' son Tommy.
+During the COVID-19 pandemic, the bar began selling "make-your-own-Greenie" kits for customers to make at home during lockdown when the bar was closed.
+The kits have continued as a St. Patrick's Day offering.
+The bar has several photos of Jaros, as well as one of his last NBA pension checks, framed on the wall.